D'Arcy McNickle Center for American Indian and Indigenous Studies

-The McNickle Center’s staff, affiliated research projects, and fellows have played a major role in shaping modern scholarship on American Indian and indigenous studies.
-The long and short-term fellows have produced nearly forty books and dozens of scholarly articles over the last two decades.
+The McNickle Center’s staff, affiliated research projects, and fellows have played a major role in shaping modern scholarship on American Indian and Indigenous studies.
+The long- and short-term fellows have produced nearly forty books and dozens of scholarly articles over the last two decades.
 The center sponsors conferences, seminars, and workshops for scholars and teachers, and administers several fellowships.
-It is also home to the Newberry Consortium in American Indian Studies (NCAIS).
+It is also home to the Newberry Consortium in American Indian and Indigenous Studies (NCAIS).

 The Newberry Library is situated on the aboriginal homelands of the Council of the Three Fires: the Odawa, Ojibwe, and Potawatomi Nations, and the Illinois Confederacy: the Peoria and Kaskaskia Nations.
 Many other nations including the Myaamia, Wea, Ho-Chunk, Menominee, Thakiwaki, Meskwaki, Kiikaapoi, and Mascouten peoples also call this region home.
 Indigenous people continue to live in this area and celebrate their traditional teachings and lifeways.
 Today, Chicago is home to one of the largest urban Indigenous communities in the United States and this land remains an important place for Indigenous peoples.
 As a Chicago institution, it is our responsibility to acknowledge this historical context and build reciprocal relationships with the tribal nations on whose lands we are situated.